-It is important to ask your doctor about the goals of the treatment.
-These goals may change during your care, depending on whether the cancer responds to treatment.
+It is essential to ask your doctor about the goals of the treatment.
+These goals may change during your care, depending on whether cancer responds to treatment.

-It is also important to know that pain, nausea and other side effects can be controlled with the help of your health care team.
+It is also essential to know that pain, nausea, and other side effects can be controlled with the help of your health care team.

 This is called palliative care and should be part of any treatment plan.